cycycykwong/shopify-webhook-demo/README.md

 4. Create an new order with fulfillments, then create returns in the Shopify management portal

 5. Shopify subdomain mapping will be ignored when the application environment is `"local"`.
-The store code will be default to be `"99999"`
+The subdomain will be default to be `"demo"`

 ---